EliezerMafra/fuerza-node-challenge/README.md

 ## 🧩 Project Structure

-The folder structure was modificated a little bit to provide more **decoupling** to the project:
+The folder structure was modified to provide more **decoupling** to the project:
 **The <kbd>Model</kbd> step was divided into <kbd>Service</kbd>, <kbd>Repository</kbd> , and <kbd>Model</kbd>**